 Visitor Information Collected and Stored Automatically

-If you do nothing during your visit but browse through the Web site, read pages, or download information, certain information about your visit will automatically be gathered and stored.
+If you do nothing during your visit but browse through the website, read pages, or download information, certain information about your visit will automatically be gathered and stored.
 This information does not identify you personally.
 Only the following information about your visit will be collected and stored:

-- The type of browser and operating system used to access the site.
+- The type of browser and operating system used to access the site

-- The pages you visit.
+- The pages you visit

 NAL is required to maintain many documents under the Presidential Records Act for historical purposes; however, personal information is not collected for any purpose other than to respond to you.
-The information you give us is only shared with another government agency if your inquiry relates to that agency, or as otherwise required by law.
-Moreover, individual profiles are not created with the information you provide or given to any private organizations.
-NAL does not collect information for commercial marketing.
+We will share the information you give us with another government agency only if your inquiry relates to that agency or as otherwise required by law.
+We do not create individual profiles with the information you provide or share it with any private organizations.
+We do not collect information for commercial marketing.

 Links to Other Sites

-For site security purposes and to ensure that this service remains available to all users, this government computer system employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
+For site security and to ensure that this service remains available to all users, NAL employs software programs to monitor network traffic to identify unauthorized attempts to upload or change information or otherwise cause damage.

 Unauthorized attempts to upload information or change information on this service are strictly prohibited and may be punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.